crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 ```

-Once you have implemented these methods, you could retrieve all required configurations to instantiate your bouncer and then call the `run` method to apply a bounce for the current detected IP.
+Once you have implemented these methods, you could retrieve all required configurations to instantiate your bouncer
+and then call the `run` method to apply a bounce for the current detected IP.
+Please see below for the list of
+available configurations.

 In order to instantiate the bouncer, you will have to create at least a `CrowdSec\RemediationEngine\LapiRemediation`
 object too.